Team Support | ||

 If the above are working but the change set appears to be missing relevant files:

-Preferences → Mylyn → Context → Manage open editors to match task context option enabled, Mylyn will perform editor management so that you don’t have to.
+If you have the Preferences → Mylyn → Context → Manage open editors to match task context option enabled, Mylyn will perform editor management so that you don’t have to.
 Closing a file makes it less interesting, and causes it to disappear from the active task context, and hence from the change set.
 This option prevents you from having to manage the set of open files, will automatically close editors for files that become uninteresting, and will ensure that the open editors match the task context.

 To identify elements within a project, Mylyn relies on the name of the project being consistent across workspaces.
-If the project name in the workspace that the context was created with is different than its name in your workspace, the task context will not show elements within that project (
+If the project name in the workspace that the context was created with is different than its name in your workspace, the task context will not show elements within that project ( bug 164058).
+The other case where context can be lost is if the elements change names outside of the workspace ( bug 164243).

 The work-around is to use the same project names across your team’s workspaces.
 We recommend the following two approaches for standardizing on project names: